 Please sort the publications under each heading in reverse chronological order, so that the latest publication is at the top of the list.
 Please only include articles or equivalent that are published or accepted for publication at the time of applying.
 The author name order shall be identical to that of the published work.
 The application cannot be supplemented with publications after the deadline for the call.

-2. Relevant publications from 2014–2022: In this part, the publications listed under Item 1 shall also be included if they have been published during the period in question.
-Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order: State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.
+- Relevant publications from 2015–2023: In this part, the publications listed under Item 1 shall also be included if they have been published during the period in question.
+Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the order below.
+State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.

 - Peer-reviewed original articles